ZhongyouLi/PaPE/README.md

 The shiny app has deployed on the free shiny server, Shinyapps.io, at https://iamsoshiny.shinyapps.io/pape/ For users who prefer to run the app locally or modify the script, please follow the instruction below:

-1. Clone this repository into your local directories
+1. Clone this repository into your local directory
 2. install required packages in your R environment:

 ```R